KMishra23/C_Project/README.md

 4.5
 4.6 IMT2020511 Sai Keerthan :
     (a) forming a output bmp file using binary mode.
-    (b) makefile formation for this program.
+    (b) assisted in makefile formation for this project.